jlp0328/TeachersPet/README.md

 ## Project Description:

 Teacher’s Pet allows teachers to tote this application around campus instead of having to have a traditional gradebook.
-This application allows them to keep all important student information in one place, including: class rosters, attendance, grades/assignments, IEP modifications, and more.
+This application allows them to store important student information all in one place, including: class rosters, attendance, grades/assignments, IEP modifications, and more.

 ## Screenshots: